Remember, you’ve got this – and we’re here to support you on the way.

 3. Plan in advance

-Prepare for your online exam by checking out our tips below:
+You can prepare for your online exams by checking out our tips below:

 - Study your material as thoroughly as you would for any other exam – do not assume there will be time available to look up all the answers!
 Decide and organise what materials and resources you plan to use.

-- Check what format is preferred for completing your answers (it may be Word processed and/or handwritten).
+- Check what format is preferred for completing your answers (it may be MS Word and/or handwritten).

 - Make sure you’re familiar with the guidance on uploading your work to Learn in advance of the day.